Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 </div>

-Use [[Encounter - Death House - Zombies]] instead, so 4 Zombies rise where the Ghouls would normally.
+Depending on time and resources remaining, use [[Encounter - Death House - Ghouls]] or the easier [[Encounter - Death House - Zombies]] instead, so 4 Zombies rise where the Ghouls would normally.

+Depending on the situation, trigger the encounter when a player enters the central intersection.
+The two strongest opponents appear perpendicular to the central player, one of the weaker ones appears on the far end and the other in the middle of the party.

-When a player first enters one of the 5-foot squares at the entrance of the corridors (marked T on the map), three **ghouls** rise up out of the ground in the spaces marked S and attack.
+Alternatively, when a player first enters one of the 5-foot squares at the entrance of the corridors (marked T on the map), three **ghouls** rise up out of the ground in the spaces marked S and attack, with the fourth one appearing further to the east.

+Check the party formation.
+If players are keen to try it, run the start of the encounter as a quicktime event: Roll a d4/d6 to decide which player is affected, then have the small monster in the middle of the party burst out a hand and grab that player by the ankle.
+The player then has 10 seconds in real time to react (counted fown on the DMs fingers).
+After that, roll initiative.

 ![[Ghoulish Encounter Map.png]]